ME-ICA/tedana/CONTRIBUTING.md

 There is significant cross-talk between these two spaces, and we look forward to hearing from you in either venue!
 As a reminder, we expect all contributions to `tedana` to adhere to our [code of conduct][link_coc].

-## Explaining issues, milestones and project boards
+## Understanding issues, milestones and project boards

 Every project on GitHub uses [issues][link_issues], [milestones][link_milestones], and [project boards][link_project_boards] slightly differently.